tytydraco/yessleep/out/I_Threw_Soup_on_a_World_Famous_Painting_to_Prevent_the_Apocalypse.md

 *“Once that livestream of my canvas starts tomorrow, every art enjoyer on Earth will die the same headsplitting death I did.
 It’s what poseurs like Claude deserve.
 Thank you, Emily*—*I could not have done it without you.”*

 Even as I begged her not to, the Discontented Lady’s voice vanished from my head.
 For hours I sat paralysed with shame at what I’d done.
 My social media posts had given the Lady her livestream she needed to wipe out a good portion of humanity.
 Millions of art fans worldwide, dead from aneurysms instantly.
-And with the power she’d gain from it, the rest of Earth would follow.
+And even more deaths when the live broadcast is featured on the news.
 I looked at my exam results—the catalyst for all this—and thought they might as well have blood spattered on them.

 Blood spatters.